-as well as giving attention to development of students' literacy skills.
+as well as giving attention to development of students' literacy skills and embedding formative assessment techniques.
+Strategies marked with an Asterix must be used throughout lessons as normal practice.

 Reviewing Material

 Daily Review - important in helping to resurface learning from last lesson, leading to fluent recall